SFF’s Matching Pledge Program

 What happens if the amount I raise from other donors isn’t enough to claim the full amount of my Matching Pledge?

-When you say that applicants who request a Matching Pledge will be “given more weight by the S-Process recommendation algorithm”, how exactly does that work?
+When you say that applicants who request a Matching Pledge “become eligible for an additional pool of funding,” how exactly does that work?

 What if I need funding as soon as possible, and can’t wait the extra time it will take to raise money from other donors and claim funds from a Matching Pledge?